 “Making skyr is a fairly simple process,” says Amos.
 “Milk is heated gently and then cultures are added.
-After some time, the cultures activate and begin to ferment the milk (forming distinct curdles and the milky whey.)
+After some time, the cultures activate and begin to ferment the milk.
 The resulting fermented milk is then strained to remove the liquid—or whey—producing a thick and creamy skyr.
 For a richer variety, cream is sometimes added.”

 Because of the curdling stage that skyr goes through, and due to the particular cultures present, unlike yogurt skyr can actually be considered a fresh-milk cheese.
 (This fact alone is enough for me to make it my number one breakfast.)
 Skyr can also be made at home in a method similar to yogurt, fresh cheese, or even sourdough creation, utilizing a bit of prepared skyr to act as the culture in the new batch.

 Related Reading: What is the Difference Between Yogurt and Greek Yogurt?

 Like yogurt, and particularly Greek-style yogurt, plain skyr has a slightly tangy flavor profile, though most find it a little less tart than Greek yogurt, and with a little more natural sweetness.
 While traditionally eaten plain with a topping of milk and sugar, vanilla and fruit-flavored varieties are now widely available.
 Traditional skyr is made with fat-free milk and still has a remarkably rich texture, but fuller-fat varieties share shelf space with the original skim-milk based products.